jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 How do you know a website uses HTTPS?

 - The URL scheme name will be `https`, which indicates the use of the HTTPS protocol scheme.
+- Typically, browsers will also display a padlock icon near the URL indicating the user of a secure, encrypted connection.

 ---